Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: The decay: formalism

 where we wrote explicitly the primary decay strengths $A$ and $B$.
-And secondly, we mix these terms obtaining the full amplitude denoted as ${\cal M}$,
+Secondly, we add these terms obtaining the full amplitude denoted as ${\cal M}$,

 where the bar represents the sum over polarizations and $\beta=|B|^2/|A|^2$.
-Note that, since the weak decay goes in P-wave for the $X(4160)$ contribution and in S-wave for the $X(4140)$ contribution, the cross term in $\overline{{|\cal M}_{4160}+{\cal M}_{4140}|^2}$ cancels as these two partial waves are orthogonal and do not interfere.
+Note that, since the weak decay goes in P-wave for the $X(4160)$ contribution and in S-wave for the $X(4140)$ one, the cross term in $\overline{{|\cal M}_{4160}+{\cal M}_{4140}|^2}$ cancels as these two partial waves are orthogonal and do not interfere.
 It is also important to comment that, although the the overall factor $|A|^2$ is not known, it is not relevant for the shape of the obtained distributions.
 The form of the distributions, and not its absolute value, will be our main observable.
 We are exploring if the position of the peak and its width can be measured in several model situations.
-So our final results will be given in arbitrary units, therefore we will set $|A|^2=1$ from here to the end of this work:
+So our final results will be given in arbitrary units and therefore we will set $|A|^2=1$ from here to the end of this work:

-The $\beta$ acts like a relative weight between the $X(4140)$ and $X(4160)$ contributions.
-In this work we will not calculate its value and we do not have any experimental result to compare it, so we take the value of $\beta$ from Ref. \cite{Wang:2017mrt} to solve this issue.
-In this reference the authors study the interplay between $X(4160)$ and $X(4140)$ in the $B^+\to J/\psi~\phi~K^+$ decay.
+The constant $\beta$ establishes a relative weight between the $X(4140)$ and $X(4160)$ contributions.
+Its value will be determined by following the procedure described in Ref. \cite{Wang:2017mrt}, where the interplay between the $X(4160)$ and the $X(4140)$ in the decay $B^+\to J/\psi~\phi~K^+$ is studied.
 The mechanism involving the $X(4160)$ in this reaction is rather similar at the quark level to our diagram shown in Fig. \ref{Fig:DD}, but without the spectator $s$ quark in the initial and final state.
-Hence the topology of the diagrams is similar also in the case of $X(4140)$.
-Therefore the $\beta$ value in our reaction may be similar as that in Ref. \cite{Wang:2017mrt}, but we do not expect it to be the exactly the same, since the partial waves involved in their weak decay vertex are P-wave and D-wave for the $X(4140)$ and $X(4160)$ resonances, respectively, compared to the S- and P-waves of the present work.
+The topology of the diagrams is also similar in the case of $X(4140)$.
+Therefore the $\beta$ value in our reaction may be similar as that in Ref. \cite{Wang:2017mrt}, although some difference may arise since the partial waves involved in their weak decay vertex are P-wave and D-wave for the $X(4140)$ and $X(4160)$ resonances, respectively, compared to the S- and P-waves of the present work.